Community Challenges

 Touched, even overwhelmed, by the dedication of the COMSEP team and the encounters they had, the cohort gave itself a second mandate: to make the dreams of children requiring COMSEP services come true.

-The entrepreneur-athletes from cohort 20 decided to help out at Fondation du Centre Jeunesse de Québec.
-Their project consisted in building two spaces for young people aged between 12 and 18, housed in a rehabilitation center, where they can enjoy a warm and secure environment.
+The entrepreneur-athletes of Cohort 20 decided to support the Fondation Centre Jeunesse de Québec.
+Their project involved creating two spaces for young people aged 12 to 18 who are living in a rehabilitation center, where they can thrive in a warm and safe environment.

 Support for young people